suffs811/fuzzler-ext/README.md

-# Library Search - Web Extension
+# Fuzzler - Web Extension
 --------------
 Fuzzler is a pentesting tool that creates tailored password lists from webpages using CeWL, Artificial Inteligence, and hashcat.